Private Adam S. Adamowicz (1921–1944)

 Silcox Crew & Adamowicz Duty

 Krebs wrote that the driver and assistant driver were killed.
-That would strongly support the notion that Adamowicz was the assistant driver in question.
-Of course, with the information available, it cannot be entirely ruled out that Adamowicz was serving as loader.
-Krebs wrote that account years later, so it’s possible he was mistaken.
+That would tend to support the notion that Adamowicz was the assistant driver in question.
+A morning report indicates that Adamowicz may have been trained as a light truck driver, but there is no indication in his personnel file or morning reports that he ever trained as tank driver.
+Furthermore, his personnel file listed his M.O.S. code as cannoneer, implying that he would have been the loader on his crew.
+Krebs wrote that account years later, so it is possible he was mistaken about the positions of the men killed.
 After all, he recalled two men being killed rather than three.
 The loader was also more likely to become a casualty in the earlier M4 tanks, because he did not have his own escape hatch.

 Acknowledgments

 Special thanks to Pierre-Olivier Buan of the Sherman Minutia website for providing Signal Corps photos of the 760th Tank Battalion in action in Italy.
-Thanks also go out to the Delaware Public Archives for the use of their photo of Private Adamowicz.
+Thanks also go out to the Delaware Public Archives for the use of their photo of Private Adamowicz and to Niki Peters for her photo of Corporal Murr.

 Bibliography